majid-T/merkleTree-cruiseLineTickets/README.md

 1. cd to the directory
 1. npm install to get packages
 1. run truffle test to see test cases and their results
+1. run npx truffle develop to run a local blockchain copy
+1. in truffle cli type migrate to deploy locally

+### Rinkeby deploy

+1. run truffle migrate --network rinkeby to deploy to rinkeby }